PDrifting/CBookDraft/book.markdown

                                                // '\0' null terminators.
 As long as we never
                                                // write more than 1000 bytes of data to the
                                                // array, there will always be a null terminating
                                                // byte for string processing or output.
-Most
+Most,
                                                // if not all string functions, at least in the
                                                // C standard libraries require null termination
                                                // to be present.